This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Seed coats that require scarification are impervious to water and gasses.
 The seed cannot germinate until the coat is physically altered.
 Any process of breaking or scratching the seed coat is known as scarification.
 In nature, this can happen during freezing temperature, microbial activity, or the passing through of an animal's digestive tract.
 To create this system at home, seed coats can be filed with a metal file or sandpaper, nicked with a knife, or cracked gently with a hammer.

-Seeding Indoor or Outdoors?
+Seeding Indoors or Outdoors?

 For direct seeded plants, be prepared to “thin” your seedlings to the correct spacing for the plant.
 Plants that are too close together compete for light and nutrients and get stunted and lack of airflow encourages disease.
 You’ll want to do this once the seedlings have two true leaves, so the leaves that grow after the cotyledons.
 Transplants can sometimes be more resistant to insect and other pest pressure because they are larger and more established once they are moved into the garden.
 Be prepared to harden off your transplants before you put them in the ground outside.
 This involves putting them outside for a few hours each day, increasing the times, for about a week before you’re planning on transplanting.